fofo13/xi/README.md

     for "n" , 100 {...}

 Within the body of this loop, we first define a variable `a` to be 0.
-Next, we have a second second loop with a loop control variable named `i` that ranges from 0 to `n - 1`.
+Next, we have a second loop with a loop control variable named `i` that ranges from 0 to `n - 1`.
 The body of this loop is

     a := + a = % n + i 1 0